Christopher Dale Flannery: Mr Rent-a-Kill

 On 6 June 1984, Flannery is alleged to have been the gunman in the attempted murder of a Sydney Drug Squad detective, Michael Drury.
 Drury had been the undercover agent involved in a police drug operation which resulted in charges being laid against Flannery's friend, Alan Williams.
 Williams later testified that Flannery had attempted to bribe Drury through Rogerson in order to get the charges against Williams dismissed.
 When Drury rejected repeated attempts at bribery, Williams claims, he agreed to pay Flannery and Rogerson $50,000 each to murder Drury.
 On what he thought was his deathbed, Drury told detectives he believed he was shot because of "the Melbourne job".

 As Flannery and his wife walked towards their house on 27 January 1985, the residence was sprayed with thirty shots from an Armalite rifle.
 No one was seriously injured, though Flannery was shot through the hand as he pushed his wife's head down and he suffered some other minor abrasions.
 Flannery blamed Domican, who was later charged and convicted of attempted murder, but the conviction was overturned on appeal.
 Rogerson was seen in the area in the days after the shooting and was interviewed by police.
 He claimed he was just curious to see what kind of damage such a gun could do.
 He was released without charge.
 Drury was also interviewed, but was not considered a serious suspect.

 On 23 April 1985, Flannery was allegedly sent to murder Tony "Spaghetti" Eustace.
 Eustace was found by two schoolchildren who were returning home from sports training at about 7pm.
-He had been shot six times in the back outside the Airport Hilton in North Arncliffe and was lying beside his gold Mercedes, bleeding profusely.
+He had been shot six times in the back outside the Airport Hilton in North Arncliffe, and was lying beside his gold Mercedes, bleeding profusely.
 He was rushed to hospital.
-Police attempted to speak to him, but Eustace told them to "fuck off" and died a short time later.
+Police attempted to speak to him, but Eustace told them to "fuck off", and he died a short time later.

-By the time of his disappearance and presumed death, police stated that they believed Flannery to have been responsible for up to a dozen murders.
+By the time of his disappearance and presumed death, police stated that they believed Flannery was responsible for up to a dozen murders.

 Disappearance

 Not long after the attack on his family, Flannery moved into an inner Sydney apartment which was close to CIB headquarters.
 On 9 May 1985, Flannery received a phone call from Freeman asking for a meeting.
 Flannery, in leaving for the rendezvous, was unable to start his car.
 Flannery contacted Freeman who told him to catch a taxi.
+Flannery did so.

-Flannery did so; after exiting The Connaught, where he lived, onto Liverpool Street, he was never seen again.
+After exiting The Connaught building, where he lived, onto Liverpool Street, Flannery was never seen again.
 It has been claimed by Smith that police may have been responsible for Flannery's disappearance, as Smith noticed him enter a police car with officers he knew on 9 May.
 The officers had allegedly offered to take Flannery to meet with Freeman.